Q: The student already knows they have a disability. Do they need to provide evidence?

 A: Many students come to University having already been diagnosed with dyslexia or another Specific Learning Difficulty (SpLD).
 Other students begin to wonder about the possibility of being dyslexic for the first time once they start their studies.
-The Learning Gateway is a good place to go if you have any queries at all about dyslexia.
+The Student Services Hub is a good place to go if you have any queries at all about dyslexia.
 The reception team can advise you about the free screenings we offer to see how likely it is that you are dyslexic, or book you in with a Disability Advisor to discuss any difficulties you may be experiencing in relation to a possible SpLD, and give you details of local private diagnostic assessors.

 Q: What support is available to me if I have a specific learning difficulty?

-A: The Learning Gateway and our web pages have information on study skills support for students with dyslexia funded through the Disabled Students Allowance (DSA).
+A: Student Services and our web pages have information on study skills support for students with dyslexia funded through the Disabled Students Allowance (DSA).
 Study skills sessions are tailored to suit you and may include areas like helping you develop strategies to optimise your memory, looking at how to plan and structure written work, improving interactive reading techniques, managing your time well etc .
 If you have an SpLD but are not eligible for DSA, perhaps because you are an international student, please do speak to a Disability Advisor so that we can still ensure you have appropriate support.

 Q: What other support is available to me?

 A: There is also help with studying for all students whether or not they have a disability, e.g. SUM Up and the Writing Café.
 More information can be found on the learning development page.